MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/overview.md

 - <a name="baseDef">**Build Definition:**</a> Select the build definition that should be used to search for the baseline build.
 If you do not set a value, the last build of the current build definition will be used when comparing policy values.
 If the drop-down list is empty, please click the refresh icon to reload the list of available build definitions.
+The drop-down list shows a maximum of 1000 build definitions.
+If your definition is not visible, please enter the build definition ID manually.
 See [TFVC Topic Branches](https://github.com/almtcger/VstsExtensions/blob/master/BuildQualityChecks/en-US/PullRequests.md#tfvc-topic-branches) for examples for when using a different build definition might be useful.